chelseajaculina/rent-a-film/README.md

-# Rent A Film
-A 15 table DVD rental company SQL database
+# Rent A Film - A DVD rental company SQL database
-- Represents the business processof a DVD rental store
+- Represents the business process of a DVD rental store
 - Includes:
   - 15 tables
   - 1 trigger